simplefin/simplefin.github.com/protocol.md

 # Introduction

 The SimpleFIN protocol allows users to share read-only financial data with third parties.
-It's similar to RSS for financial data.
+It's similar to RSS, but for financial data.

+Though intended mostly for banks, it can also be used for reward points or gift certificate balances (e.g. Frequent Flyer Miles, Amazon gift card balance, etc...)

 Three parties are involved in SimpleFIN: